Listen to the ESDIT podcast or follow us on Twitter or YouTube!

 Description of This Research Line

-The Art Track was established at the beginning of 2023 to facilitate research on the interplay between art and the ethics of disruptive technologies.
-The track stimulates research on art as well as research in collaboration with artists.
+The Art Research Line was established at the beginning of 2023 to foster research on the interplay between art and the ethics of disruptive technologies.
+Specifically, the art line aims to better understand

 Example research: speculating about the artificial womb